Ali-Saad/p2-platypodes3/README.md

 ## Project Deliverable: Mini Lab
 ### Week of 3/29 - 4/2
 #### Ali's Lab:
-* Individual section (blueprint) in project for Mini Lab definition and execution.
+* [Individual section](https://github.com/Ali-Saad/p2-platypodes3/blob/master/members/ali/__init__.py) (blueprint) in project for Mini Lab definition and execution.
-* Defining a class to manage a complex data set and creating an object from a class in Python. (insert image)
+* Defining a class to manage a complex data set and creating an object from a class in Python. [(Link)](https://github.com/Ali-Saad/p2-platypodes3/blob/master/members/ali/Aliminilab.py)
 * Data displayed on a web page.
 * The insight I gained while doing this project has to do with the getters.
 Because I did not utilize variables within my code, utilizing getters was very harder to do since I had no sort of user input section; my user input must be changed from within the python file itself.
 I also gained insight about how list.append works since I needed to brush up on that concept.
 #### Navodit's Lab